Guide · Detection engineering

 Where we are

-Today, every embedded rule is at L1 with the manifest committed and viewable.
+Today, every embedded rule is at L1 and carries a public reviewed badge.
 The Verify in CloudSigma deep-link is in place but the live verification mode on the CloudSigma side ships in our next phase.
 Until then, the button pre-fills the input so you can run the generation yourself and visually compare.

-Production rules carry a green production badge: status stable in the CloudSigma corpus, level medium or higher, and they have passed the full Sigma validator pipeline plus Splunk backend conversion at build time.
+Production rules carry a green production badge: status stable or test in the CloudSigma corpus, level medium or higher, and they have passed the full Sigma validator pipeline plus target SIEM backend conversion at build time.

 Where no rule passes the bar, we do not embed a placeholder.
 We link out to CloudSigma instead.